 *If you have your own idea for a project and would like me to supervise you and your group, please send me an email to schedule a meeting to discuss it.

-1 – Building a low-cost 3D-bioprinter [Tissue Engineering]
+1 – Re-designing and improving a low-cost 3D-bioprinter [Tissue Engineering]

-To learn more about the topic I recommend you visit the following pages:
+To learn more about the topic, I recommend you to visit the following pages: